wychlw/RemoSwitch/README.md

 ### Copyright Notice

-We use library `tinyusb`, which is under MIT license.
-We do modify it a little bit, which is not needed :)
+We use the MIT-licensed library tinyusb.
+There're some optional changes in downstream.

 The firmware framework is using `PlatformIO` and the wch chip support, they are all under Apache-2.0 license.